kanaria69/Mainecoco/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## When is a door not a door?
+When it's ajar.